The Big Questions

 their poster

-Ethan Dyer and Sameer presented "Mapping the Invisible Gas Around Galaxies to Trace 10 Billion Years of Galaxy Evolution".
+Ethan Dyer and Sameer presented "Mapping the Invisible Gas Around Galaxies to Trace 10 Billion Years of Galaxy Evolution" at the OU Graduate College Research Showcase in February 2026.

 An artist's illustration of the CGM.
 The image outline